de0bfusc4tor/Vincent/README.md

 ## 🌟 𝐓𝐡𝐞 𝐆𝐨𝐚𝐥
 Current Music Production Software (DAWs) are overwhelmingly visual, relying on complex timelines, tiny knobs, and dense menus.
 For a child with visual disabilities, these are barriers, not tools.

 **Vincent** flips the script.
-It is a music production app built from the ground up where **sound is the interface.** By using spatial audio, haptic feedback, and a "tactile block" philosophy, Vincent allows children to compose, record, and play with music intuitively—without ever needing a screen.
+It is a music production app built from the ground up where **sound is the interface.** By using spatial audio, haptic feedback, and a "tactile block" philosophy, Vincent allows children to compose, record, and play with music intuitivel; without ever needing a screen.

 ---